GavinL2001/website/content/blog/2024/a-students-perspective-of-cheating-in-college.md

 ---
-title: "A Students Perspective of Cheating in College"
+title: "A Student's Perspective of Cheating in College"

 date: 2024-05-11
 url: /a-students-perspective-of-cheating-in-college/